Central Limit Type Theorem and Large Deviation Principle for Multi-Scale McKean-Vlasov SDEs: Introduction

 Hence, it is also natural to consider the following multi-scale interacting particle system

-where $i=1,\ldots,N$, $\varepsilon$ is a small parameter describing the ratio of time-scale, $X_t^{\varepsilon,N,i}$ and $Y_t^{\varepsilon,N,i}$ represent the slow and fast component in system (\ref{I05}), respectively.
+where $i=1,\ldots,N$, $\varepsilon$ is a small parameter describing the ratio of time scale, $X_t^{\varepsilon,N,i}$ and $Y_t^{\varepsilon,N,i}:=X_t^{\varepsilon,N,i}/\varepsilon$ represent the slow and fast components in system (\ref{I05}) respectively.
 It is very interesting to study the combined mean field and homogenization limits (i.e. $N\rightarrow\infty$ and $\varepsilon\rightarrow0$ ) for the multi-scale interacting particle system.
-For example, Gomes and Pavliotis \cite{GP} studied the system of weakly interacting diffusions moving in a two-scale locally periodic confining potential.
+For example, Gomes and Pavliotis \cite{GP} studied the system (\ref{I05}) with $b(x,\mu,y,\nu)= b(x,\mu,y)$, $\sigma= c$ where $c$ is a constant, of weakly interacting diffusions moving in a two-scale locally periodic confining potential.
 The authors in \cite{GP} proved that, although the mean field limit and homogenization limit commute for finite time, they do not commute in the long time limit in general.
-Moreover, Delgadino et al. \cite{DGP} proved that these two limits do not commute if the mean field system constrained to the torus undergoes a phase transition, i.e. if multiple steady states exist.
-Recently, Bezemek and Spiliopoulos \cite{BS} established the large deviation principle of the empirical distribution in system \eref{I05} with $Y_t^{\varepsilon,N,i}:=X_t^{\varepsilon,N,i}/\varepsilon$, as $\varepsilon\rightarrow0$ and $N\rightarrow\infty$ simultaneously.
+Moreover, Delgadino et al. \cite{DGP} considered the system (\ref{I05}) with $b(x,\mu,y,\nu)= b(y,\nu)$ and $\sigma= c$ and proved that the mean field and homogenization limits do not commute if the mean field system constrained to the torus undergoes a phase transition, i.e. if multiple steady states exist.
+Recently, Bezemek and Spiliopoulos \cite{BS} established the large deviation principle of the empirical distribution in system \eref{I05} with $b(x,\mu,y,\nu)= b(x,\mu,y)$ and $\sigma(x,\mu,y,\nu)= \sigma(x,\mu,y)$, as $\varepsilon\rightarrow0$ and $N\rightarrow\infty$ simultaneously.